Convex-Dev/convex-web/src/main/resources/markdown/dev_doc/cvm/accounts/actors.md

 ```

 The second solution is to write a callable function that explicitly evaluates code.
 The `eval` function is explained in greater detail in the section
-about [compiler phases](/cvm/compiler-phases).
+about [execution phases](/cvm/execution-phases).
 In short, it allows to execute any arbitrary piece of code provided as data:

 ```clojure
 ;; New actor defines a smart contract `do-anything` which is simply